 Some items have a more antipodean flavour.
 Charles Rudston-Read, took the emigrant ship ‘Balnaguith’ to New Zealand.
 Leaving England in December 1853 it arrived in Wellington in May 1854.
 His journal provides a descriptive account of the gruelling journey that many took to seek a better life or to join family that had already emigrated.

-Often had no idea what to expect and were ill-prepared for cramped living quarters and a drunk captain incapable of sailing his ship during a howling gale.
+Often people had no idea what to expect and were ill-prepared for cramped living quarters and a drunk captain incapable of sailing his ship during a howling gale.

 Another journal by Charles Rudston-Read records his ten day journey accompanying Donald McClean around New Zealand in the aftermath of the Treaty of Waitangi.
 The Treaty was the founding document of New Zealand and the journal records their contact with the Maoris to purchase land for the Crown.